keitaroyamada/Rgrains/README.md

 ```

 #### 2. load target image
 Next, load the target image to be analysed.
 Loading images into Rgrains is simple, just use "loadImage" method to specify the path to the image.
 The supported image formats are not restricted by Rgrains itself, but depend on MATLAB function of "imread".
 See the link below for supported formats.
 If necessary, use "uigetfile" to obtain the image path.
+The loaded image is stored in "im_in" property.

 [imread](https://jp.mathworks.com/help/matlab/ref/imread.html)